Brain Aid Clinics

 FAQ about Trigeminal Neuralgia

-• Sudden, severe, electric-shock–like facial pain triggered by light touch (e.g., brushing teeth, washing face).
+• Sudden, severe, electric-shock–like facial pain brought on by light touch (for example brushing teeth or washing your face).

 • International Association for the Study of Pain (IASP): www.iasp-pain.org